 Dapp is short for "decentralized application".
 By assembling interlocking layers of smart contracts, dapp developers can create sophisticated blockchain-based programs that perform complex functions, from issuing loans to creating games.
 Many dapps are built on the Ethereum blockchain (which you can read more about in its own blog article), though other blockchains like EOS also exist.
 Dapps are a central feature of the emerging DeFi economy.

 DeFi is short for "decentralized finance" and describes a blockchain- and cryptocurrency-based economy that carries out the same functions as the fiat currency-based networks of banks, lenders, investors, traders, and insurers that currently dominate the world economy.
 Building a highly secure, decentralized "alternative" economy has been a central goal for many cryptocurrency users dating back to the founding days of Bitcoin; such an economy would bring much-needed accountability to the global economy and would offer more economic opportunities to disadvantaged people across the globe.
-For more, read our full blog article about decentralized finance.

 Dollar-cost averaging ("DCA") is an investing strategy often used with volatile assets.
 Investors don't try to make the most of a single large investment by trying to buy at the lowest point and sell at the highest; instead, they make smaller investments of regular amounts at regular times.
 While this may not result in the massive capital gains that a perfectly timed investment can make, it is a low-stress strategy that generally results in positive returns and minimizes overall risks.

 While Invity isn't here to give investment advice, we do think that DCA can be valuable when applied to cryptocurrencies, and we're making it part of our Invest in crypto savings plan.
-For more, read our full blog article about dollar-cost averaging.

 In cryptocurrencies, a fork implements a fundamental change to how a blockchain functions.
 In a "hard fork", the changed blockchain can't work with older versions, meaning it splits off from the old version; typically a new token is created for the new fork while the original continues on its own.
 In a "soft fork", the new and old versions work together and no new coin is created; this is usually used to implement relatively cosmetic changes and stricter protocols.